 Whether it’s considered an “urgent chronic condition,” a “major health concern,” a “complex disorder” or just a behavioral problem, obesity has become a major problem in our nation and requires immediate attention.
 Dr. Jeffrey I. Mechanick, one of the doctors who presented evidence to support the AMA’s decision, told Daly News, “Obesity is a considerable problem, it’s a pervasive problem.
 It affects all of medicine in one way or another,” “All the things we have been doing [to combat it], even though they’re well thought out based on science, haven’t been working so well.”
 Clearly, main stream medicine and governmental agencies have been missing the mark when it comes to addressing obesity.

 Attention on diagnosis, treatment, or simply calling obesity a “disease” will not solve the problem, our attention needs to be on prevention.
-With another disappointing ruling by America’s health officials, it’s time to consider a creation-based approach to reversing the trend of obesity in our nation.
-To start, I wonder how many obese Americans are eating a creation-based diet.
+With another disappointing ruling by America’s health officials, it’s time to consider a nature-based approach to reversing the trend of obesity in our nation.
+To start, I wonder how many obese Americans are eating a nature-based diet.
 My guess is very few, perhaps only those who’ve started the journey towards better health.
 The reality is that most Americans are overfed but undernourished.
 This is a recipe for weight gain, food addiction, and accelerated degenerative disease.

 America’s westernized diet consists of chemicals, MSG, GMOs, artificial colors, artificial flavors, hydrogenated oils, growth hormones, and many other ingredients that propose serious health risks.
 The problem is not only what these foods are laden with but also what they’re missing.
 Most Americans are nutrient deprived and lacking vital vitamins such as Vitamin D, A, and even C. The problem is that our nation is overeating food-like products rather than eating real food.